 - Within the last ten years the defendant does not have a violent (per 667.5 (c) P.C.) or serious felony conviction (per 1192.7 P.C.), or a prior conviction for the sale or possession for sale of a controlled substance.

 - The defendant does not have a past conviction, or pending charge, involving use or possession of a firearm or deadly weapon.

 - The defendant is not taking any controlled substances medication unless specifically authorized by the Drug Court team.
-All defendants are expected to sign releases in order to allow the Drug Court assessment team to discuss any medical issues affecting substance abuse recovery with any treating physicians.
+All defendants are expected to sign releases to allow the Drug Court assessment team to discuss any medical issues affecting substance abuse recovery with any treating physicians.

 - The defendant is not currently on parole, felony probation, Post Release Community Supervision, or mandatory supervision, other than the case(s) for which he/she is being considered for drug court.

 In certain cases, a defendant may qualify for pre-plea consideration for entry into drug court.
 These individuals must have an extensive personal case history of substance abuse, have no or minimal criminal history, and be facing a criminal offense on the list of eligible offenses.
-They must be assessed as eligible for Drug Court by the Drug Court team, and participate in the full term of Drug Court program conditions.
+They must be assessed as eligible for Drug Court by the Drug Court team and participate in the full term of Drug Court program conditions.
 They must waive DEJ and Proposition 36 for all time on the case they are facing.
-Individuals entering Drug Court do so, on a “zero tolerance” basis: if they violate any Drug Court rule, they will be required to enter a plea in order to continue in Drug Court.
+Individuals entering Drug Court do so, on a “zero tolerance” basis: if they violate any Drug Court rule, they will be required to enter a plea to continue in Drug Court.